Pequot Lakes police chief says Rep. Josh Heintzeman pressured him for support

 Heintzeman denied that the calls were in an effort to gain Davis’ support.

 Heintzeman said Scheffler is running a “campaign by lawsuit.”
-In addition to the pending defamation suit against Heintzeman, he recently filed a complaint with the Campaign Finance Board accusing Heitzeman of not having “prepared and paid for” disclaimers prominently displayed on some signage.
+In addition to the pending defamation suit against Heintzeman, he recently filed a complaint with the Campaign Finance Board accusing Heintzeman of not having “prepared and paid for” disclaimers prominently displayed on some signage.

-Heintzeman said part of his call to Davis was in regards to the police department trying to serve Heintzeman civil paperwork outside the jurisdiction of Pequot Lakes.
+Heintzeman said part of his call to Davis was in regards to the Police Department trying to serve Heintzeman civil paperwork outside the jurisdiction of Pequot Lakes.
 The lawsuit was filed on behalf of Matthew Zinda, who ran against Heintzeman in the August primary.
 Heintzeman won in a landslide.

 Jeff Potts, the executive director of the police chiefs association, said in an interview that chiefs and the association strive to be apolitical.

-“Honestly it felt like [Heintzeman] was trying to bring me into it, but I don’t live up there, so I don’t know the situation,” Potts said.
+“Honestly, it felt like [Heintzeman] was trying to bring me into it, but I don’t live up there, so I don’t know the situation,” Potts said.
 “There was no real role for me to play there, other than to encourage him and then encourage the chief for those two to have a conversation.”

 Scheffler denied Heintzeman’s accusation that he’s working in tandem with Zinda to get Heintzeman out of office.
 But, he said, he cares more about getting Heintzeman out of office than winning in November.